m15a/fnldoc/doc/fnldoc/modinfo.md

 - `copyright`: Copyright information if specified in `.fenneldoc`.
 - `license`: License information if specified in `.fenneldoc`.
 - `version`: Version information if specified in `.fenneldoc`.

-For testing purpose, if `?debug` is truthy and failing, it raises an error instead to exit.

 ## Function: require-file